arc64/www.tecks.co.nz/books/the-conditions-upon-which-learning-depends/respondent-processes/how-likes-and-dislikes-develop/conditions-which-may-affect-the-development-of-new-likes-and-dislikes.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "Conditions which may affect the development of new likes and dislikes "
+title: 'Conditions which may affect the development of new likes and dislikes '
-nav_order: Conditionswhichmayaffectthedevelopmentofnewlikesanddislikes
-has_children: false
 ---
 # Conditions which may affect the development of new likes and dislikes